maimom1924/jitera-assignment/README.md

 5. Chose your preferred browser
 6. After the browser opens, click on the `add-customer. feature` file
 7. Now you can see the result

-Or you can run using cmd and see the video record.

-After step number 2 above:

-1. Run `npx cypress run --record --key 06c58b33-0fcd-4888-ba8d-d6a5fc2c0ab4`
-2. See the result
-3. You can also see the video record on the folder `/cypress/video`